dotnet/csharplang/spec/expressions.md

 -   The new delegate instance is initialized with a single-entry invocation list[]{#_Hlt510925477 .anchor} that invokes E.

 The invocation list of a delegate is determined when the delegate is instantiated and then remains constant for the entire lifetime of the delegate.
+In other words, it is not possible to change the target callable entities of a delegate once it has been created.

+> [!NOTE]
-In other words, it is not possible to change the target callable entities of a delegate once it has been created. \[*Note*: Remember, when two delegates are combined or one is removed from another, a new delegate results; no existing delegate has its content changed. *end note*\]
+> Remember, when two delegates are combined or one is removed from another, a new delegate results; no existing delegate has its content changed.

 It is not possible to create a delegate that refers to a property, indexer, user-defined operator, instance constructor, finalizer, or static constructor.

-\[*Example*: As described above, when a delegate is created from a method group, the formal parameter list and return type of the delegate determine which of the overloaded methods to select.
+As described above, when a delegate is created from a method group, the formal parameter list and return type of the delegate determine which of the overloaded methods to select.
 In the example

 delegate double DoubleFunc(double x);